Birkirkara

 Birkirkara (abbreviated as B'Kara or BKR) is a city in the Eastern Region of Malta.
-It is the second most populous on the island, with 24,356 inhabitants as of 2020.
+It is the second most populous on the island, with 30,166 inhabitants as of July 2026.
 The town consists of five autonomous parishes: Saint Helen, Saint Joseph the Worker, Our Lady of Mount Carmel, Saint Mary and San Gorg Preca.
 The city's motto is In hoc signo vinces, and its coat of arms is a plain red cross, surmounted by a crown.

+The population of Birkirkara was 30,166 in july 2026.
+20,095 Maltese nationals and 10,071 foreign nationals.